 - Come Prepared: Bring many copies of your resume.
 Most of what you will do is drop your resume off at different districts so make sure you have more than enough copies ready before you go.
 Also bring copies of letters of references, a portfolio or e-portfolio link.
 Examples of lesson plans, and even videos of you teaching on a tablet or laptop.
 If you catch the eye of a job employer, they may set up an interview that day or the next day.
 Make sure you have all of your materials ready so you are prepared to interview on the spot or shortly thereafter.

-- Lead With A Positive Attitude: You may be the teacher with the most experienced at the job fair, but one thing you can control is your attitude.
-Lead with enthusiasm and an open minded attitude.
+- Lead With A Positive Attitude: You may be the teacher with the most experience at the job fair, but one thing you can control is your attitude.
+Lead with enthusiasm and an open-minded attitude.
 Stand out among the hundreds of other teachers by being bold, allowing recruiters to get to know a bit about you and that you would be a great, positive addition to their teaching team.